What is Offer in Compromise?

 - Taxpayers proposing an Installment Payment Offer must begin making installment payments while the Offer is under review.

 - The Initial Payment and any payments received during the Financial Audit will not be returned if the Offer is rejected or withdrawn and will be applied against the outstanding liability.

 The Minimum Offer Amount is a calculated amount that equals the net equity of the taxpayer’s current assets, plus a projected amount that could be collected from the taxpayer’s future income.
 The Minimum Offer Amount must equal or exceed $5,000.
+In general, the Offer amount should be at least 50% of the underlying tax liability to be considered for approval.
+In accordance with Massachusetts General Laws, Chapter 62C, S37A, before approving any offer, the Commissioner of Revenue will determine if approving the offer is in the best interest of the Commonwealth.
 The ability to pay more than the Minimum Offer Amount, as determined by the Department, will result in rejection of the Offer.